 Eastchester Avenue yard

-A short distance from Merritton, the NS&T had a small double-ended yard near Eastchester Avenue.
+A short distance north from Merritton, the NS&T had a small double-ended yard near Eastchester Avenue.
 Here, cars were sorted into cuts for various subdivisions that radiated out from the centre of the city.
+These included the Port Dalhousie Sub to Port Dalhousie west via Ontario Street, the Grantham Sub to Port Dalhousie east, the Lakeshore Sub to Port Weller, and the High Line to Thorold, Welland, and Port Colborne.
 In this photo, a train behind NS&T freight motor 18 is spotted on a staging track that will represent one of these subdivisions.
+I’ll hide this track in trees and/or behind a low backdrop.

 Here’s another view of the Eastchester Avenue yard.
 NS&T 8 is drilling cuts of cars to build switch jobs.
 The track in the foreground is a yard bypass enabling crews to reach the interchange yard (out of view to the right).